Path-yang/Path-yang/README.md

 Developed a real-time visual monitoring system for satellite activities with anomaly detection using YOLOv8.
 Our team focused on space security, simulating unusual behavior in satellite constellations with data generation and model fine-tuning.

 #### 🧠 [Hackomania 2025](https://github.com/Path-yang/Hackomania_2025)
-Built *Fitnition*, an AI-powered fitness app that leverages GPT-4 Vision to evaluate user poses and reps from uploaded videos.
+Built *NoFap*, an AI-powered fitness app that leverages GPT-4 Vision to evaluate user poses and reps from uploaded videos.
 Designed for personalized form correction and real-time coaching in a privacy-conscious setup.

 #### ⚓ [Ship Vessel risk detection model](https://github.com/Path-yang/Maritime-Hackathon-2025)
 🏆 *TOP 3 @ Maritime Hackathon 2025*